AlexBaranosky/EmailClojMatic/README.md

     Every 4th day "do something else!" notify 1 day in advance

+    On 12/25 "don't forget Christmas every year" notify 14 days in advance

 It will only remind you, generally, once per day, so you don't have to worry about it spamming you with emails.

 Setup